My Newclay models keep cracking during drying. Is there anything I can do to prevent this?

 As well as being designed to be air drying, Newclay can be kiln fired very effectively and with great results.
 Indeed, the nylon fibre burns off during firing, which results in a slightly porous texture with reduced risk of exploding in the kiln.
 All conventional firing and glazing techniques can be used.

-Can Newclay models be painted, and what type of paints should I use?
+Can Newclay models be painted?
+What type of paints should I use?

 Dried or fired Newclay models can be painted with great results.
-We recommend the use of good quality acrylic paints.
+We recommend the used of good quality acrylic paints.
 Newclay Products also manufacture Gloss and Satin finishes for Newclay.